 How do I get involved?

 The Big Solar Co-op is currently making connections with groups, individuals and business owners across the UK, with a special focus on the Midlands and the North where there is less community solar power and historically the co-operative movement was very strong.
-You can sign up to our mailing list, complete our Big Solar Survey, read more on our website and follow us on social media for updates.
+You can sign up to our mailing list, attend our events, read more on our website, watch our webinars on Vimeo and follow us on social media for updates.

 We are new to this and have never put up solar before in our community, how will the Big Solar Co-op help us?